The Gentleman's Guide to Enjoying Milan

 Sforza Castle and associated museums

-The Museum of Ancient art
+The Museum of Ancient Art

 The Archaeological Museum of Milan's prehistoric collection